tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Example 3: Testing the Portfolio HTTP API {#example-3}

-Once we're satisfied about the communication between UI and Portfolio, we can look at the behaviour of the Portfolio in more detail.
-This part is responsible for exposing an interface for requesting valuations and processing any valuation requests.
+Once we're satisfied with the communication between UI and Portfolio, we can look at the behaviour of the Portfolio in detail.
+This component is responsible for exposing an interface for requesting valuations and processing any valuation requests.
 The interface is implemented as a HTTP adapter to accept incoming requests.
 It turns the HTTP call (the external API) into a Java call (the internal API) and a Java result into a HTTP response.

 ![](images/part2/design.md/test-portfolio-valuation.png)

 An important point to note is that these tests will assume that the RESTful infrastructure is tested elsewhere.
 Rather than start up a HTTP server, configure RESTful endpoints and make a real HTTP client request, the tests will work with underlying components directly.
 This separates the configuration and infrastructure (of the HTTP server) from the behaviour (the business logic classes) tests.
 We'll defer the infrastructure tests until later (see [A thin slice of end-to-end](#testing-end-to-end)).
-Starting up a full container for multiple business scenarios can be wasteful when they inadvertently exercise the same infrastructure scenarios again and again.
+Starting up the full stack and exercising the same path through the system for different business scenarios is wasteful when only a small proportion of the test varies.

 In Java terms, you can think of this as starting up a servlet container and testing a servlet along with it's configuration in the `web.xml` versus testing the `Servlet` directly.
-We don't really need to test a servlet running within the container, we can safely assume the web container works and that thin slices of configuration will be tested in subsequent tests.
+We don't really need to test a servlet running within the container, we can safely assume the web container works and that configuration will be tested elsewhere.

 An example specification might look like this.